jjakk/RN-Course/Tracks/readme.md

 # Tracks
-This is a basic location tracker app
+This is a basic location tracker app built in React Native